Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 It’s difficult to avoid competing with yourself if you run ad campaigns using several self-serve DSPs.
 These platforms might have the same SSPs among their traffic sources.

-• How is the final price per impression set in RTB?
+• How is the final price per impression set in RTB advertising?

 The final price for an ad impression depends on three parameters: the publishers’ price floor, the highest bids of competing advertisers, and the type of RTB auction.